agerangertest2/ageRanger/README.md

 Uses NSubstitute to mock unit test.

 Uses .Net core for DI

+Bootstrap for front.

 Download code and open using Visual Studio 2017 community edition.
 Might get an #### "assemblies incompatibility issue" #####, re-build and it should be good to go.